Grab-it: A Claw for Retrieving Items Underwater (and more)

 Assembling

-Grab-it assembly The first step is to decide what fastener you want to use for the joints.
-The holes in the parts are designed at .125 (1/8) inch in diameter but will be slightly under size due to the FDM process.
-You can use nut and screw and washers, rivets, cotter pins, straight pins, etc. I opted for using "straight pins" cut from .125 inch diameter copper tubing (from hobby or hardware store) cut to 9/16 inch long with a slight chamfer or rounding to the ends for easiear pressing into the parts.
+slightly under size due to the FDM process.
+You can use nut and screw and washers, rivets, cotter pins, straight pins, etc. I opted for using "straight pins" cut from .125 inch diameter copper

 To keep the pins in place yet have a free moving joint I used two different size drills, .121 inch diameter and .133 inch diameter.
-I drilled out the Claws (2 holes each) and the Shoulder (6 holes) using the .121 inch drill (slightly undersized for the pins) drill as this is where the pins would have a press fit.
-I drilled out the Arms (2 holes in each arm) and the Wrist (12 holes) with the .133 inch drill as this is where the free movement of the pins would be.
+I drilled out the Claws (2 holes each) and the

-Second step is to make sure all joints are free moving - some sanding to the parts may be required depending on your printer and material.
 Assemble all of the parts orientated as per the pictures in this instruction.
 Use your own metheod.
 I assembled each Claw and Arm together then to the wrist and shoulder, working myself around.

-Third step is to assemble the PVC pipe into the Shoulder completely and tighten with a hose clamp around the slotted round section of the Wrist compressing it on to the PVC pipe.
-You can cement this if you want a premanent fit, but if you use the hose clamp you can change out the PVC pipe to a different length later on.
+if you want a premanent fit, but if you use the hose clamp you can change out the PVC pipe to a different length later on.

-Last step is to add the rope to the assembly.
 This is done by drilling a hole in the center bottom of the Wrist piece.
 The hole should only be large enough for the rope to pass through.
-Make a small knot in the end of the rope (add some super glue to it to prevent it from unraveling).
-Feed the un-knotted end through the hole up into the the Shoulder and PVC pipe.
-You should be able to pull the rop and the Claw will close.
+Make a small knot in the end of the rope (add

 Hints

-Hose clamp to hold pipe to Shoulder To improve the "grip" of the claws (if you are picking up a slippery object) you can use some foam tape with adhesive around the Claws.
-You can also use rubber bands twisted several time around the tips of the Claws, or slide a section of silicon tubing over the Claw tips.
+To improve the "grip" of the claws (if you are picking up a slippery object) you can use some foam tape with adhesive around the

-If you need to have more weight to push the Wrist down for the Claw to open (maybe something is binding) you can add some metal weight on the rope above the Wrist.
-One example is metal washers.
+Wrist down for the Claw to open (maybe something is binding) you can add

 Fittings are available for PVC pipe to either extend or change the angle of the pipe.
 There are also fittings to adapt to other sizes of pipe.